pacificclimate/modelmeta/README.rst

     $ pipenv install # --dev for development packages

-Scripts to manage a PCIC modelmeta database
+Scripts to populate a PCIC modelmeta database
 ===========================================

 This repository contains two convenient scripts that add data files to an existing modelmeta database so that our websites can access data from them.
 They are installed when the package is installed.